Rum and Cook

 Super Tender Smoked BBQ Pork Loin on a Pellet Grill | Rum and Cook

 Pork Loin is often underrated and forgotten, but when you can do it right, you end up with a delicious tender pork loin that melts in your mouth.
-Let's brine, smoke, and BBQ this pork loin on a pellet grill. ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: bbq.rumandcook.com/11-secrets 📢 The following partners and supporters support my channel and offer you a discount.
-I only work...
+Let's brine, smoke, and BBQ this pork loin on a pellet grill. ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: www.pelletgrillsecrets.com 📢 The following partners and supporters support my channel and offer you a discount.
+I only work wi...

 Simple Yet AMAZING - Smoked BBQ Pork Loin on a Kamado Joe